 Some time ago we wrote a blog post called: 10 Communities Of Practice Best Practices, I think this could be interesting as well.

 Below are some of the factors that you must consider:

 - The communities of practice members should be independent in constructing an organizational structure to ensure that they meet their objectives and be truly helpful towards the company’s objectives.

 - The membership of communities of practice is voluntary.
 Let your employees select their group based on their interest and interact with other members freely based on topics that attract them the most.
 If members are forced to join, the tendency of them being uncooperative is high.

 - Communities of practice are not websites or blogs that you manage; it is a group of professional members.
 In line with this, it cannot be complete if it will only have members of less than five persons.
 It’s more effective with a larger membership.

 - The growth of the company lies within the people working for it.
 Therefore, members of the communities of practice should be nurtured in every possible way.
 As the employer or as an executive, you must be more than willing to listen and weigh in their suggestions that might lead to drastic but good changes in the company.

 Community Of Practices FAQs

-- Communities of practice are important as a professional learning strategy, because they have the potential to: ...
-Stimulate learning by serving as a vehicle for authentic communication, mentoring, coaching, and self-reflection.
+- As a technique for professional learning, communities of practice are crucial because they have the ability to:...
+Stimulate learning by acting as a platform for genuine dialogue, mentoring, coaching, and self-reflection.

 The Pillars of Communities of Practice